adrexia/silverstripe-subsite-modeladmins/README.md

 ##Usage:

 In your config.yml file, include the extensions against the ModelAdmin and DataObject you want to add subsite support to.
-For example, if you want to add Subsite support to the taxonomy module:
+For example, if you want to add Subsite support to the RedirectedURLs module:

     SilverStripe\RedirectedURLs\Model\RedirectedURL:
       extensions: